An Overview of Prototype Formulations for Interpretable Deep Learning: Training Prototypical Part Networks

 where $s(\cdot, \cdot)$ is some similarity measure.
 The $L_{\mathrm{Clst}}$-Loss function increases compactness by increasing the similarity between prototypes $\vp_c$ and latent embeddings $\vz_c$ of class $c$ over all samples.

 An additional separation loss increases the margin between different prototypes.
 The separation loss function is defined as

-The $L_{\mathrm{Sep}}$ function punishes high similarity values between a latent vector $\vz_c$ of class c and prototypes $\vp_{\neg c}$ not belonging to $c$, thereby separating the clusters in latent space.
-Please note, the original ProtoPNet paper uses a slightly different notation by working with the $L_2$ \textit{distance}, instead of a \textit{similarity} measure.
+The $L_{\mathrm{Sep}}$ function punishes high similarity values between a latent vector $\vz_c$ of class c and prototypes $\vp_{\neg c}$ not belonging to $c$, thereby separating the clusters in latent space.Please note, the original ProtoPNet implementation is optimized for minimizing the $L_2$ \textit{distance}, instead of maximizing the \textit{similarity} measure.
+Using the $L_2$ similarity would require tuning of the associated hyperparameters.